EEN421/EEN421.github.io/_posts/pihole2sentinel.md

 - Once in Log Analytics, this custom log can be queried in Microsoft Sentinel.

->&#128161; Because the PiHole has been known to stop writing to the FTL database when read operations are going on at the same time, we'll copy the FTL database to /tmp and transform the data using the Azure Sentinel Information Model (ASIM) and put them in a new custom table called **PiHole_CL** in the designated workspace.
+>&#128161; Because the PiHole has been known to stop writing to the FTL database when read operations are going on at the same time, we'll copy the FTL database to /tmp and transform the data using the Azure Sentinel Information Model ([ASIM](https://learn.microsoft.com/en-us/azure/sentinel/normalization-schema-dns)) and put them in a new custom table called **PiHole_CL** in the designated workspace.
+Huge shout out to [Jed Laundry](https://github.com/jlaundry) for this part.

 <br/>